-Great surfing, beautiful beaches, warm sunshine, and an exciting boardwalk: There really are so many things to do in Santa Cruz with kids, couples, or friends looking for an amazing vacation or weekend getaway.
+Great surfing, beautiful beaches, warm sunshine, and an exciting boardwalk: There really are so many Santa Cruz activities with kids, couples, or friends looking for an amazing vacation or weekend getaway.
 Santa Cruz makes it tough to want to go anywhere else!

 If you’re looking for an easier way to get around Santa Cruz than just driving (especially if you don’t have access to car), we’d recommend using Lyft!

 If you haven’t used Lyft before, use my promo code, shelby32179, to get Lyft credit!

 Indulge Your Inner Kid At The Santa Cruz Boardwalk

 You’ll find plenty of Santa Cruz activities at California’s oldest standing amusement park.
 If you’re a thrill-seeker like us, you can venture over to the rides, which features the famous wooden roller coaster, Giant Dipper.
 On the western end of the board, there is a pirate-themed recreation center, Neptune’s Kingdom, that has an indoor arcade and miniature golf course.
 We came across the mini golf course by accident during our trip, and we were not disappointed!
 It featured a two-story course with black-light holes and pirate action at every hole.
 Right next to this building is the Casino Fun Center, with activities such as laser tag waiting for you inside!

 Love Marine Life?
 Visit The Seymour Marine Discovery Center